-A core value of the adventure travel sector is a focus on sustainability, including environmental and social sustainability.
-How guides interact with local partners, and share local cultures and history, is central to ensuring the positive impact adventure travel can have in communities.
-Guides operate sustainably by minimizing environmental impacts and modeling sustainable practices to clients/guests.
+A core value of the Adventure Travel sector is sustainability, including environmental, economic and social sustainability.
+How guides interact with local partners, and share local cultures and history is central to ensuring the positive impact adventure travel can have in communities is realized and to the delivery of an excellent guest experience.
+Guides contribute to sustainability by operating in such a way that environmental and cultural impacts are minimized and sustainability practices are modeled to guests.